by Bridget Kiley

 I consider myself lucky to be working in a neighborhood of NYC that offers good quality and inexpensive food.
 Hell’s Kitchen is known for its grungy flair — the nitty gritty old New York nostalgia — and its variety of restaurants.
 At around 11:30am every day, my colleagues and I begin emailing back and forth about what kind of food we’re in the mood for.Thai?
 Mexican?
 Japanese?
 Vietnamese?

-More often than not we settle on Vietnamese because there is a great little restaurant right across from our office building called ChaPa’s Noodles and Grill.
+More often than not, we settle on Vietnamese because there’s a great little restaurant right across from our building called ChaPa’s Noodles and Grill.

-ChaPa’s serves up the perfect bowl of Pho noodle soup that really warm you up on wintery days.
-But be careful of timing when choosing to dine at ChaPa’s— it gets a huge lunch crowd and it’s hard to wait for a table with only an hour lunch break.
-Get there slightly before 1:00 pm or around 1:30 pm and you should be in the clear. *Pro tip: The lunch special is from 11:00 am – 4:00 pm and comes with an entree and your choice of salad or spring roll.
+ChaPa’s serves up the perfect bowl of pho (beef noodle soup) that really warms you up on wintery days.
+But be careful of timing — it gets a huge lunch crowd and it’s hard to wait with only an hour break.
+Get there just before 1:00-1:30 pm and you should be in the clear. *Pro tip: The lunch special is from 11:00 am – 4:00 pm and comes with an entree and your choice of salad or spring roll.
 Fried spring rolls are stuffed with pork and glisten (yum).

 ChaPa’s is a cozy joint with friendly and helpful staff.
-Don’t miss out on their other menu items either, which include a variety of vegetarian options.
-Indulge yourself at this Hell’s Kitchen lunch staple.
+Indulge at this Hell’s Kitchen lunch staple.